JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/items/dragon-slayer.md

 You gain a +1 bonus to attack and damage rolls made with this magic weapon.

-When you hit a dragon with this weapon, the dragon takes an extra `3d6` damage of the weapon's type.
+When you hit a dragon with this weapon, the dragon takes an extra `dice: 3d6|avg` (`3d6`) damage of the weapon's type.
 For the purpose of this weapon, "dragon" refers to any creature with the dragon type, including dragon turtles and wyverns.

 **Variants**:
 - [Dragon Slayer Longsword](#Dragon%20Slayer%20Longsword)